ithirzty/bah-website/pages/doc/libs/iostream.md

 ### fileStream (struct)
 A wrapper that makes file manipulation easier.
-&ast;Note: after openning a file, you will need to close it.&ast;
+*Note: after openning a file, you will need to close it.*
+**Warning:** fileStream can be many, many times slower than fileMap.
 __Its methods are:__
 - <code>**isValid**() int </code> Checks if the current opened file is valid or not.
 - <code>**open**(path cpstring, mode cpstring) </code> Opens a file by its name.